 If you have symptoms Click to get info

-If you have a new continuous cough, a high temperature, or a change or loss of sense of taste or smell, you must self-isolate immediately and get tested at one of the following PCR sites:
+The three main symptoms of Covid-19 are a new continuous cough, a high temperature, or a change or loss of sense of taste or smell.
+Whether vaccinated or not, if you or someone in your household has these symptoms, you must isolate, and the person with symptoms should get a PCR test.

 Open everyday from 8am to 8pm: